Jennifer N. Perusini, Ph.D.; Chief Executive Officer

 Richard P. Zemsky; Chief Operating Officer/ Legal

 Richard P. Zemsky, an attorney and entrepreneur, is co-founder and Chief Operations Officer of Neurovation Labs.
 Mr. Zemsky received a B.S. in Mechanical Engineering from Villanova University before graduating from Columbia Law School.
-He founded Sproute Travel, a tech company for travel recommendations and trip planning.
 Richard has previously conducted research in heat transfer theory, shape memory alloy-based robotic design, and sediment accumulation on mid-ocean ridges, and served as team lead for mechanical and aeronautical design for a vertical take-off and landing electric aircraft.

 As an attorney he focused on patent law across a range of technologies, advising early stage and established companies in the development, protection, and enforcement of their intellectual property rights.
 Mr. Zemsky is a presenter at national biotech and law conferences and has spoken on intellectual property panels as it pertains to the healthcare industry.